elusivecodes/FrostCore/README.md

 Get the scroll X position of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const scrollX = core.getScrollX(nodes);
 ```

 Get the scroll Y position of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const scrollY = core.getScrollY(nodes);
 ```

+---

 ##### Size

 Get the computed height of the first element (and optionally padding, border or margin).

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `padding` is a boolean indicating whether to include padding in the calculation, and the default is *false*.
+- `border` is a boolean indicating whether to include border width in the calculation, and the default is *false*.
+- `margin` is a boolean indicating whether to include the margin in the calculation, and the default is *false*.

 ```
 const height = core.height(nodes, padding, border, margin);
 ```

 Get the computed width of the first element (and optionally padding, border or margin).

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `padding` is a boolean indicating whether to include padding in the calculation, and the default is *false*.
+- `border` is a boolean indicating whether to include border width in the calculation, and the default is *false*.
+- `margin` is a boolean indicating whether to include the margin in the calculation, and the default is *false*.

 ```
 const width = core.width(nodes, padding, border, margin);